Adib128/api-srtj/README.md

 # Install NPM dependencies
 $ npm install

-# Then simply start your app
+# Then simply start the project
 $ npm start
 ```
 Now if you go to http://127.0.0.1:3000/lines, you'll get